How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 Kate McGowan May 22, 2024 Kate McGowan SEO Content Associate Persona The Adventurous and Caring Advisor

 In this blog, I share some of the strategies we’ve learned from this analysis to help you future-proof your website content, ensuring it consistently appears in organic search results, no matter how AI changes the search game.
+For a deeper dive into this topic, you can also watch my recorded webinar on Optimizing Your Webpages for Google’s AI Search Generative Experience.

-Google’s SGE provides “AI Overviews” in response to certain keyword searches in the form of interactive bubbles above traditional organic search results.
+Google’s AI Overviews provide an interactive response bubble to certain keyword searches, offering a summarized answer above traditional organic search result links.
 These AI Overviews source information from various websites, offering panels and snippets designed around the user’s search intent.

-While not all queries trigger an AI Overview, studies show that SGE appears in some form for 98% of education-related searches.
+AI algorithms have subtly influenced search engine ranking mechanisms for years, but new generative search engines like Google’s AI Overviews bring this technology to the forefront, making it visible on the search results.
+While not all queries trigger an AI Overview, studies show that AI Overviews appear in some form for 98% of education-related searches.

-How “AI Overviews” Appear in Search Results
+How AI Overviews Appear in Search Results

 • A quality warning: “Generative AI is experimental.”